What Do Bites Look Like?

 Do They Carry Disease?

 No. All studies conducted to date indicate that there is no evidence to suggest that bed bugs are capable of transferring disease from one person to another.
 The only source of nutrition for a bed bug is, you guessed it, blood!
 In order for a bed bug to mature into an adult it must feed once during each life stage.
 In order to produce eggs a female adult needs blood.
-Even though bed bugs bite humans they are not carriers of any transmittable diseases.
+Even though bed bugs bite humans they are not known carriers of any transmittable diseases.

 How do bed bugs bite?